Carbon Explorer: A Holistic Approach for Designing Carbon Aware Datacenters: Operational Grid Inputs: Demand and Supply Characteristics

 \textbf{24/7 Carbon Free.} In addition to installing renewable energy, 24/7 carbon-free datacenters must address variable, intermittent generation.
 Figure~\ref{ren_seasonal_hourly} highlights variability across geography with rows corresponding to three representative regions with distinct renewable energy profiles: (a) Oregon BPAT with wind; (b) North Carolina DUK with solar; (c) Utah PACE with a mix of wind and solar.
 More broadly, of the ten balancing authorities in Table~\ref{dc_renewable_investments}, three offer primarily wind energy (BPAT, MISO, SWPP), three offer primarily solar energy (DUK, SOCO, TVA), and four offer a mix (ERCO, PACE, PJM, PNM).

-Figure~\ref{ren_seasonal_hourly} also highlights variability across time with columns corresponding to summary statistics calculated over the year: (a) Yearly Average; (b) Highest 10 Days; (c) Lowest 10 Days ~\cite{eia_grid_data}.
+Figure~\ref{ren_seasonal_hourly} also highlights variability across time with columns corresponding to summary statistics calculated over the year: (a) Yearly Average; (b) Histogram of Total Daily Generation~\cite{eia_grid_data}.
 On average, wind and solar installations provide significant supply, but averages obscure high variance across time.
-For BPAT, the best ten days of the year offer approximately 2.5$\times$ more renewable energy than the average whereas the worst offer very little.
-Histograms in Figure~\ref{ren_seasonal_hourly}-(d) quantify this variance and illustrate uncertainty in wind and solar supply.
+For BPAT, the best ten days of the year offer approximately 2.5 times more renewable energy than the average whereas the worst offer very little.
+Histograms quantify this variance and illustrate uncertainty in wind and solar supply.

 As solar and wind farms proliferate, peaks and valleys in energy supply will become increasingly extreme.
 Utility providers will find it increasingly difficult to match its supply to consumer's demand.
 For example, California's renewable sources can generate much more electricity than needed in the middle of the day~\cite{ciso_oversupply}.
 And curtailments are needed to manage excess supply and reduce renewable energy generation~\cite{chien20ees, chien18aims, lin20}.
 Figure~\ref{curtailments} indicates that, since 2015 the curtailed gap between supply and demand has grown steadily as wind and solar capacity has increased.
 In 2021, curtailments reached 6\% of the total generated renewable energy in the California grid, which has deployed a significantly more renewable electricity compared to the U.S. average (33\% vs 20\% in 2020~\cite{cal_state_com, eia-renewable-supply-demand}).